Year Round Faculty

 B.S. in ministries & music from Howard Payne University.
 Graduate studies at Episcopal Theological Seminary.
 Ensemble director of the NAJO, Mainstream Jazz Quintet, Rhythm Congress Band, and the Ken Ragsdale Orchestra.
 Worship leader and choir director for the Sanctuary, and additional music ministry directing experience in the Seattle and Austin areas.
 Extensive private trumpet teaching experience and ensemble directing, ranging from small groups to large jazz orchestras, in a diverse range of musical styles.

-Sarah Milligan is a senior at the University of Texas at Austin earning a Major in Jazz Studies and a Minor in Arts Management and Administration.
+Sarah Milligan is a jazz saxophonist residing in Austin, Texas.
 Originally from Sierra Vista, Arizona, Sarah studied jazz in high school with University of Arizona Saxophone Professor Kelland Thomas, then moved to the Tucson Jazz Institute where she studied under Brice Winston, Scott Black, and Doug Tidaback.
-She currently studies under Dr. John Mills, John Fremgen, and Jeff Hellmer at the University of Texas at Austin.
+She currently earning a BM in Jazz Studies under Dr. John Mills, John Fremgen, and Jeff Hellmer and a minor in Arts Management and Administration at the University of Texas at Austin.
 During her journey as a musician, Sarah has performed in many of the world’s renowned jazz festivals including the Next Generation Jazz Festival, Jazz at Lincoln Center’s Essentially Ellington, The Montreux Jazz Festival (Switzerland), North Sea Jazz Festival (Netherlands), and has shared the stage with wonderful musicians such as Terrell Stafford, Cyrus Chestnut, Kenny Rampton, Conrad Herwig, and Joe Lovano.
-In her spare time, Sarah is actively involved in the Texas Triathlon team, where she not only races but is the Marketing Officer for the general team and Marketing and Development Director for Bevoman their regional conference championships.
-When not playing music or training, Sarah can be found behind the camera taking a variety of photos ranging from portraits and head shots for websites and album covers to live dance and music photography.
-Sarah spent the summer of 2018 interning with the Development Department at Ballet Austin, and is currently the Social Media Manager for the Jazz Outreach Initiative
+Sarah was selected as a part of the Women In Jazz Organization’s (WIJO) mentorship program in spring 2019, and initiated Jazz Girls Texas, an Austin branch of JEN’s Jazz Girls Day.
+Sarah’s nonprofit experiences ranges from working with organizations such as Ballet Austin, Jazz Outreach Initiative, and Jazz Houston; and is currently on music faculty and the administrative team at the New School of Music in Austin, Texas.

 EARLY CHILDHOOD MUSIC, PIANO